 Here’s an entertaining and informative exercise: Google “europe+silicon valley.”

-As Spotify founder Daniel Ek so famously noted, whenever European companies are on the brink of success, they’re sold.
+As Spotify founder Daniel Ek so famously noted, whenever European companies are on the brink of success, an American company acquires them.

 “The US has (310 million) people and has produced Amazon, Facebook, Google, Apple, Microsoft,” he said, adding that it is “insane” that Europe has a population almost twice as large and doesn’t have one of these companies.
 “Statistically, that’s an anomaly.”